Chapter 9. Cold War Canada, 1945-1991

 Demographically, the Canada that was emerging after 1945 was distinct from what went before.
 The young couples who were rushing to marry and restore what they regarded as “normalcy” after the Depression and World War II were mostly products of the interwar years and were glad to put all that behind.
 Their children — that generation born as early as the late 1930s but especially after VE Day and in rising numbers to the late 1950s — were the baby boomers whose very existence transformed the economy.
 Rising fertility rates led to investment in maternity wards; rising infant numbers to more children’s clothes and toy factories; rising child numbers to more schools and skating rinks.
 The arrival of a generation of adolescents called for vastly more high schools and new ideas about consumerism and music.
 And by the time the baby boomers were in their late teens and twenties, by the time they were entering universities, the workforce, and the electorate, they were a democratic tidal wave.
 This was a generation that was welcomed in the context of Canadians’ appetite for greater normalcy in domestic relations.
 They were also an asset in the new consumer-led economy.
 The main legacy of the baby boomers, however, would be structural challenges to those underlying postwar values.

 There was evidence of dissatisfaction, new ideas, and experiments in many aspects of Canadian life.
 Chapter 10 considers elements of modernity as it evolved from the early 20th century through the postwar years.
-This chapter, however, focuses more specifically on the links between social, economic, and political changes that took place in the years.
+This chapter, however, focuses more specifically on the links between social, economic, and political changes that took place in the Cold War years.
 It begins with a survey of the events leading to the amalgamation of the two Dominions and a consideration of the experience of the North as the Cold War era took root.

 It has been customary to think of the 1960s as a turning point that toppled old social and cultural values, and there are elements of truth to that.
 What an overview of these years most clearly demonstrates, however, is the continuing struggle between ideals like the liberal-democratic order, the interventionist state, the rights of the individual versus collective identities, and the continuing vigour of conservative social and economic philosophies.
 Many of these themes were picked up internationally, especially in the English-speaking world.
 The internationalization of media was a critical element in that synchronizing process as was the internationalization of markets.
 In Canada, discussions over what constituted “progress” were the backdrop for a return to the pre-WWI debate over what constituted the idea of “Canada.”
 As it became increasingly clear that Quebec’s visions of the future of Canada were different from those of English Canada, the confederation skated close to the edge of disintegration from the 1960s to the 1990s.